FarisKadir/02_CSS_and_Bootstramp_Homework_Responsive_Portfolio/README.md

 * Functional, deployed application

-* GitHub repository with README describing the project
+* GitHub repository with README describing the project - done

-* Navbar must be consistent on each page.
+* Navbar must be consistent on each page. - done

-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
+* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages. - done

-* All links must work.
+* All links must work. - done

 * Must use semantic html.